"They make a truly gorgeous sound and play with such intuition as only a family can do."

 The former Radio 2 Young Folk Award Finalists have toured extensively through Ireland, England and Central Europe over the years.
 In 2017 they were selected to take part in the Bluegrass Ramble at the International Bluegrass Associations week-long conference and festival in Raleigh, North Carolina, being one of the first International bands to do so.

 Having appeared on many media platforms with their most recent, in providing insight of locally written Scots-Irish music on several BBC documentaries and musical exhibitions.

-They are set to release their new album in January 2020, which contains nine new original songs and one traditional, whilst embodying a fresh original sound.
+Their new album 'In The Parting' was released on January 4th, 2020.
+'In The Parting' consists of nine new original songs and one traditional song, their new album embodies their fresh new original sounds.
 For several tracks they are joined on mandolin by David Benedict (Mile Twelve), and on fiddle by Niall Murphy (Breaking Trad, Cara Dillon, Nathan Carter) as well as many more special guests.